 Hogan cautiously walked back down to the ring with Rodman by his side.
 Sting gave Hollywood his back, but once he returned around, Hogan threw a punch that was blocked and countered.
-Sting executed the Scorpion Death Drop onto Hogan which was the exclamation point on the Uncensored PPV.
+Sting executed the Scorpion Death Drop onto Hogan, who was the exclamation point on the Uncensored PPV.

 The battleline between good and evil runs through the heart of every man.
 Sting’s heart chose WCW.

 March 17, 1997

 Mean Gene interviewed Lux Luger and the Giant, who noted that the light at the end of the tunnel is much brighter now than Sting returned home.

 During a match between the Steiner Brothers and Harlem Heat, the entire New World Order ran down to interfere and cause mayhem.

 Luger and the Giant ran down to even the odds, which eventually caused the nWo to clear the ring.
 As they began to re-group, there was an explosion up above, and Sting once again descended from the rafters.

 As Sting climbed the middle rope, his eyes were locked on Hollywood Hogan while raising his trademark black bat and pointing at him to call his shot.